sachinDcoder/mcp_azure_nexus_go/README.md

 # MCP server for Azure Nexus using the Go SDK

+This server extends your development environment, allowing you to interact with Azure Nexus resources directly from your favorite editor or tool that supports the Model Context Protocol (MCP).

 This is an implementation of a MCP server for Azure Nexus built using its [Go SDK](github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/managednetworkfabric/armmanagednetworkfabric).
 It exposes the following tools for interacting with Azure Nexus Resources:
 ![alt text](images/design.png)